gene-kira/ASI/README.md

 on this pulsenode 5 will not run in startup but will run on the desktop gaming is increased  i think they do not like me :]  8-29-2025   10:16am

 synthic  is a high level data transfer program   8-30-2025    2pm

+if you are having problems running programs that work but after  windows update use command override 12  this will fix the problem